We get asked this question all the time.

 This type of work makes a lot of sense for consultants working on individual projects, like someone who is designing a company’s website or auditing their accounting processes.
 It’s also important to note that independent contractors usually do work that is “outside of the company’s usual course of business.”
 Basically, that means that they should be hired as temporary help to get a project completed, not the lifeblood of the company.
 This distinction is actually a really big deal right now in the state of California, where Assembly Bill 5, which was passed in 2019, is cracking down on companies like Uber and Lyft that misclassify their employees as contractors.

 On the other hand, there are also gig work companies like Employbridge that classify their workers as W-2 employees.
-These workers are protected with basic things like workers’ comp, liability insurance, overtime, and unemployment insurance (contractors are not typically eligible to collect unemployment, though the CARES Act has temporarily modified that law to help support all Americans during the COVID-19 pandemic).
+These workers are protected with basic things like workers’ comp, liability insurance, overtime, and unemployment insurance (contractors are not typically eligible to collect unemployment, though the Coronavirus Aid, Relief, and Economic Security (CARES Act) temporarily modified that law to help support all Americans during the COVID-19 pandemic).

 Before starting work at a gig economy job, be sure to find out what type of worker you’ll be and how that will affect your lifestyle.
 If you choose to take a gig as a 1099 contractor, pay attention to how the taxes will impact you and save ahead of time so you aren’t hit with one big, unexpected bill at the end of the year.
 If you’re looking to work more than 40 hours per week, evaluate the difference overtime pay at a W-2 job can make for you.
 Regardless of what choice you make, it’s helpful to know you options and how they’ll impact your lifestyle before you start.